Krbfx/Krbfx/README.md

-Hi i am Kushal Saha, currently a college student pursuing BCA.
+Hi Kushal here, currently a college student.
-Love is Graphic Design but interested in coding too.
 <!---
 krbfx/krbfx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.